Coenzyme Q10 in reduced form - ubiquinol 50 mg

 A healthy lifestyle and a varied balanced diet are important for maintaining good health.

-Bulking agent: coconut oil, capsule shell: gelatin, humectant: glycerol, coenzyme Q10 (ubiquinol), color: ammonia caramel, humectant: purified water, vitamin C (L-ascorbic acid), thickening agent: silica, antioxidant: mixture of tocopherols, color: titanium dioxide.
+Bulking agent: coconut oil, capsule shell: gelatin, humectant: glycerol, coenzyme Q10 (ubiquinol), color: ammonia caramel, humectant: purified water, vitamin C (L-ascorbic acid), thickening agent: silicon dioxide, antioxidant: mixture of tocopherols, color: titanium dioxide.

 Keep out of reach of young children.